tanmay-pathak/telegram-whisper-bot/README.md

 `USERNAMES` = Usernames that are allowed to use this bot in an array format.
 Example: `['@ExampleUser1', '@ExampleUser2']`

-`OPENAI_API_KEY` (optional) = OpenAI's API key if you would like to use their new TTS service instead of the free gTTS.
+`OPENAI_API_KEY` = OpenAI's API key to use Whisper to convert speech to text.

 ## Features

-- Transcribes (Speech to Text)
+- Transcribes
 - Translates

 ## Installation